blog

 - Technique variety so you can adapt your approach for different lip shapes and patient goals

-These courses also provide critical instruction on avoiding complications like lip filler gone above lip and managing them if they occur.
+These courses also provide critical instruction on avoiding complications like lip filler gone above lip.
+They also teach you how to manage them if they occur.

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.